PROFILE

 the Rassemblement Populaire Pour le Progres

-Party--PND).
-Only the RPP and the PRD contested
+Only the RPP and the PRD contested the national

-government fraud.
-The RPP won all 65 seats in
+RPP won all 65 seats in the national assembly,

 In early November 1991, civil war erupted in